 - health guru Dr. Michael Greger explaining the studies (If you don’t want to watch the video, just click on “transcript.”)

 Is it down to the basic elements?

-As Dr. Michael Greger expIains in that post, scientists don’t know exactly why walnuts and pecans are so protective.
+As Dr. Greger expIains in that post, scientists don’t know exactly why walnuts and pecans are so protective.
 Here’s my hunch.
 Both nuts contain large amounts of compounds that bind copper, an element that easily oxidizes and fuels cancer’s spread.

 As you know from an earlier post, scientists have discovered that copper drives angiogenesis–the process by which cancer cells create blood vessels and then spread throughout the body.
 In fact, a drug that binds copper has shown promising results in clinical trials.